Sean-Burk/Battleship/README.md

 # Battleship
-A Battleship program for a Unix OS
+A Battleship program for a Unix OS \n
 Must be compiled with ncurses